 Are anti-heroes Chaotic Good?

-Anti-heroes are usually Chaotic Good because they will break the law, ignore authority and rebel against oppressive systems to achieve good in the world.
-Robin Hood is a classic anti-hero who steals from the rich to give to the poor.
-While stealing is wrong, he does it for the greater good.
+Anti-heroes are usually Chaotic Good because they will break the law, ignore authority and rebel against controlling systems to achieve good in the world.
+Robin Hood is a classic anti-hero who takes from the rich to give to the poor.
+While it is wrong, he does it for the greater good.

 Conclusion – Chaotic Good alignment